Shlucus/ThePwnPal/README.md

 Due to the Waveshare screen's simple design, installing the screen is as simple as plugging it's female GPIO ports directly to the Pi's GPIO pins.
 If done correctly, the screen should rest on top of the the Pi's USB 2.0 and 3.0 USB ports.

+> [!TIP]
- - Note: If using the Heatsink mentioned in the 'Components' section, the aluminum will interfere with the screen's own components on the underside.
-This will prevent the screen from sitting flush against the device.
-To fix this, you can either alter the heatsink directly by reducing its surface, or like I did, make supports on the corners of the screen between the heatsink with adhesive putty.
-(Ensures stability and keep the screen glued to the device)
+> If using the Heatsink mentioned in the 'Components' section, the aluminum will interfere with the screen's own components on the underside.
+This will prevent the screen from sitting flush against the device. > > To fix this, you can either alter the heatsink directly by reducing its surface, or like I did, make supports on the corners of the screen between the heatsink with adhesive putty.
+(Ensures stability and keep > the screen glued to the device)

 <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/90756a6b-c6ad-4068-be0c-bb6cd0749652" alt="Board Side1" width="300">
 <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/4d4fd66e-8615-431e-9833-ef367741ab30" alt="Board Side2" width="300">
 <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/6d1af7e1-6128-46de-85c4-ae6942a8f37a" alt="Board Angle" width="300">

 Once the MicroSD is inserted and Screen is connected, you will notice powering ON the Pi that the screen will remain white, this is normal.
 We have yet to install the drivers for the Pi to communicate with it.
+> [!NOTE]
- - Note: The Waveshare offical drivers for this screen will NOT work!
+> The Waveshare offical drivers for this screen will NOT work!
 For some reason the drivers have a hard time working for with 64Bit Kali OS.

 To do so (either through Secure Shell (SSH) or through HDMI), run the following on your Pi:
   - Make sure your Pi is connected to internet!